 In my practice

-I explore hybridity and metamorphosis by introducing elements of drawing into sculptural works and vice versa.
+I introduce elements of drawing into sculptural works and vice versa.
 For example, I use mark-making inherent to drawing in my sculptural works and turn sculptures into protagonists of my drawings.
-The sculptures in question can be historical, physically existing works, as well as literary and mythical personages, be it a statue of the Commander, Gargoyles of Notre Dame or a Trojan horse.
-On the other hand, I use the residues of the sculptural process as a material of my drawings.
+On the other hand, I use sculptural process and materials for my drawings, including molten and sawn metals, wax and glass.

 I'm a paragraph.
 Click here to add your own text and edit me.
 It’s easy.